 Who We Are - What We Do

-Much of our activity is focused on keeping residents informed of items of interest, holding one or two events each year to give residents an opportunity meet and mingle, taking action as necessary to prevent commercial activity (and zoning) to encroach into the residential areas of the neighborhood, and undertaking the occasional larger project to benefit the neighborhood as a whole (for example, install/maintain entrance signs and message boards)
+The Inniswold Estates Jefferson Terrace Civic Association is a neighborhood civic association focused on keeping our 1200+ residents informed of items of interest, holding one or two events each year to give residents an opportunity meet and mingle, taking action as necessary to prevent commercial activity (and zoning) to encroach into the residential areas of the neighborhood, and undertaking the occasional larger project to benefit the neighborhood as a whole (for example, install/maintain entrance signs and message boards).

-- Obtained permits and bought and had installed entrance signs and message boards at various entrances to the neighborhood.
+- Obtained permits and had entrance signs and message boards installed at various entrances to the neighborhood.

 - Took action to have our neighborhood officially designated as a "No Solicitation" neighborhood and purchased and had installed "No Solicitation" signs at various locations near neighborhood entrances.

 - Officially opposed a zoning request that would have allowed a gas station to be built at the corner of Jefferson Highway and Bluebonnet Blvd.

 - Opposed zoning requests that would encroach into the neighborhood's "single family residential" status.

 On an ongoing basis throughout each year, the board accomplishes the following: